-If you want can change the speed that Eco Report counts as “overspeeding”.
+You can change the speed that the Eco Report counts as speeding.

-In VehicleTracker, open the Admin > Event Rules window.
+1. In the application, open the Admin > Event Rules window.

 2. Notice that there is a new rule called RPT_Speeding available.
 This rule is created by the Eco Report plugin and specifically used to count speeding events in the Eco reports.

-Click Edit and alter the 4.
-Expression section as appropriate (set the speed that you count as “speeding” and an appropriate end condition).
+3. Click Edit and alter the 4.
+Expression section as appropriate (set the speed that you count as speeding and an appropriate end condition).

 4. Save your changes and verify that no warnings are displayed.

 Configuring the report - weight parameters

-The Eco reports (details and summary) show a single “score” for each vehicle based on the “harsh” events.
+The Eco reports (details and summary) show a single score for each vehicle based on harsh events.

-To do this a formula is used based on the distance, number of event occurrences and the signal’s Weight.
+To do this a formula is used based on the distance, the number of event occurrences, and the signal’s weight.

 The weights are defined as report parameters when configuring/creating the report in the application.